dendronhq/dendron-site/vault/dendron.topic.theme.publish.quickstart.md

     └── notes
     └── ...
     ```
-1. We have an [[example custom theme|#examples]] you can use below which will change the background color of your page.
+1. We have an example custom theme you can use below which will change the background color of your page.
 Copy and paste this into the `custom.css` you created.
     > ⚠️ When using the local preview, the custom theme will not automatically
     > update when you make changes.
 You'll need to run the command again and refresh
     > the page.